creativescala/creative-scala/src/pages/hof/parametric-curves.md

 ![Parametric circle with points drawn, from left to right, every 90, 45, and 22.5 degrees.](src/pages/hof/parametric-circles.pdf+svg){#fig:hof:parametric-circles}

-To create parametric curves we need to learn how to represent points in Doodle, how to layout an image at a particular point in space, and revise a bit of geometry you might not have touched since high school.
+To create parametric curves we need to learn 1) how to represent points in Doodle, 2) how to position an image at a particular point in space, and 3) revise a bit of geometry you might not have touched since high school.
+We now turn to each in turn.

 ## Points